bonjohen/project_template/PYTHON_SETUP_README.md

 - Configures tools like Black, isort, and mypy
 - Adds a LICENSE file (MIT)
 - Creates a README.md with usage instructions
+- Provides tests to validate source control setup and project structure

 ## Usage